g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 After site visitors are effectively transitioned to the green environment, it turns into a new energetic environment.
 Meanwhile, the blue surroundings, which previously served as the active environment, are now inactive.
 The inactive environment serves as a backup or rollback option in case problems arise with the new edition.
 The roles of the environments are then swapped, with the inactive turning into energetic and vice versa, equipped for the next replacement cycle.

 ### Continuous tracking and improvement
-Throughout the deployment cycle, non-stop monitoring of both environments is important to make sure overall performance, stability, and consumer experience.
+Throughout the deployment cycle, non-stop monitoring of both environments is important to  ensure overall performance, stability, and consumer experience.

 Any issues or anomalies detected in either environment are addressed right away to keep the provider excellent.
 Feedback from customers and stakeholders is accumulated and used to tell future updates and improvements, for that reason perpetuating the cycle of non-stop enhancement.